-8.5 Collection and processing of visitor data will be documented in the privacy notices and in a statement available to visitors at the time of data collection to include the following information:
+8.5.
+Collection and processing of visitor data will be documented in the privacy notices and in a statement available to visitors at the time of data collection to include the following information:

-We collect the following visitor information for the purposes of security, safety and public health:
+"We collect the following visitor information for the purposes of security, safety and public health:

 - Name

-- Company
+- Organisation

 - Date and time of visit

-- Car registration

 - Contact details

 These are kept for six years in case of any claims by students, staff or visitors under the Limitations Act (1980).
-Contact details will be deleted after 21 days.